Validation, Commitment, Targeting, and the First 4 Sessions

 Validation is a vital concept in Dialectical Behavior Therapy (DBT).
 Validation means acknowledging the legitimacy of what an individual is saying or how they are behaving.
 Various validation levels help providers "validate the valid."
 This program teaches providers how to find the kernel of truth from another's perspective.
 In addition, this program demonstrates how to foster a validating environment to enhance change through role-playing.

-Moreover, In DBT, there are three treatment target categories: life-threatening behavior, therapy-interfering behavior, and quality-of-life-interfering behavior.
+Moreover, in DBT, there are three treatment target categories: life-threatening behavior, therapy-interfering behavior, and quality-of-life-interfering behavior.
 As a result, it can become difficult for a DBT provider to decide where to start in a session; therefore, participants learn how to manage session time according to DBT's hierarchy of targets.

 Lastly, the first four sessions are structured to orient patients to DBT.
 Agreements are established, expectations are voiced, and commitment is garnered.
 As such, this program walks DBT providers through these crucial sessions and demonstrates obtaining or strengthening a client’s commitment through didactics and role-playing.